 Comfortable, Private Suites

-Caring for the comfort of the mother-to-be is a top priority at the Family Birth Center.
-Each of our 10 private suites are equipped for labor, deliver, recovery and postpartum care — so you will check into one room and be in that same room throughout your entire stay.
+Caring for the comfort of the mother-to-be is a point of pride for our Family Birth Center staff.
+Each of our 10 private suites are equipped for labor, delivery, recovery and postpartum care — so you will check into one room and be in that same room throughout your entire stay.
 These suites include a private bathroom and shower.
 We encourage "rooming in" during your stay.
 This means instead of going to our nursery, your baby can sleep in a crib next to your bed.
 This enhances bonding and helps your family get better acquainted before heading home.

 Level II Nursery

 Lake Regional Family Birth Center provides Level II nursery services.
 This higher level of service designation allows the team to care for infants requiring antibiotics, IV fluids, respiratory support and much more.
 As a result, babies are only transferred to another facility if they require neonatal intensive care.

 The same staff who provide care in our Family Birth Center also teach our prenatal education classes, available at the hospital and our Eldon clinic.
 This ensures you will be familiar with our staff when your special day arrives.